 Bamboo Wood is material harvested from bamboo plants once it has died and no longer evergreen.
-The interesting part about this wood is that it comes from a type of grass instead of a tree like over woods on this list.
+The interesting part about this wood is that it comes from a type of grass instead of a tree-like over woods on this list.
 It gives off a very Asian themed forest and is great for anchoring other plants upright.
 They come in a variety of sizes and lengths as well and are rot resistant, pest resistant, and nontoxic once completely brown.

 Grapewood Branches (Grapevine)

 It isn’t uncommon to find hobbyists using grapevines in aquariums.
 It is a safe wood to use and can provide beneficial nutrients to animals that feed on the wood as well as the biofilm produced as it breaks down.
-On the contrary, this wood is not rot resistant and is known to decompose relatively fast when submerged for long periods of time.
+On the contrary, this wood is not rot-resistant and is known to decompose relatively fast when submerged for long periods of time.
 This is why we consider it better suited for a terrarium.
 Check out this extensive guide about Grapewood Branches (Grapevine) for information about this type of wood.

 Cork Bark (Rounds, Flats & Hides)

 Cork Bark is the outer layer of a species of perennial plant known as Quercus Suber.
 Commonly referred to as Cork Oak Trees, these plants have the ability to regrow a dense hide of bark over the span of nine years.
-Cork is light, rot resistant and water proof.
+Cork is light, rot-resistant, and waterproof.
 Its commonly used as material for backgrounds in terrariums but it is also suitable for use in aquariums.
 The only downside to its use in aquascaping is it floats and will have to be mounted to remain in place.

 Cork Bark comes in a variety of shapes and sizes.
-It can be purchased as a flat piece, a semi log, or as a whole hide.
+It can be purchased as a flat piece, a semi-log, or as a whole hide.
 Above all, this is a great hardscape wood for animals to find cover as well as plants to latch on to and use as a type of substrate.
 Check out this extensive guide about Cork Bark (Rounds, Flats & Hides) for more information about this type of bark.

 Vivarium wood is an extremely beneficial way to decorate an enclosure.
 It should easily coexist with the vivarium as well as its inhabitants.
 Deciding on the right type of wood can be a process but shouldn’t be difficult to do now that you know what to look for.
 Experiment with different driftwoods in different biotypes and see what works the best.
 A happy tank means a healthy ecosystem.
-Always keep in mind, majority of wood will buffer PH.
+Always keep in mind, the majority of wood will buffer PH.
 In addition, driftwood should only be considered for environments that thrive on water parameters under 7 PH.

 I truly hope this guide was insightful and helps make you a better hardscape designer.
-After digesting this work you should now be able to not only identify potentially great pieces of wood suitable for your next build… But also have a good understanding with how to manage it properly prior to putting it into place.
+After digesting this work you should now be able to not only identify potentially great pieces of wood suitable for your next build… But also have a good understanding of how to manage it properly prior to putting it into place.
 If there are any particular types of driftwood not mentioned here that you would like for me to cover, feel free to let me know down below.
 Any particular vivarium wood peaked your interested the most?